52nd Street station (IRT Flushing Line): Later years

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route from Times Square to Flushing became known as the 7.
 On October 17, 1949, the joint BMT/IRT operation of the Flushing Line ended, and the line became the responsibility of the IRT.
 After the end of BMT/IRT dual service, the New York City Board of Transportation announced that the Flushing Line platforms would be lengthened to 11 IRT car lengths; the platforms were only able to fit nine 51-foot-long IRT cars beforehand.
 The platforms at the station were extended in 1955–1956 to accommodate 11-car trains.
 However, nine-car trains continued to run on the 7 route until 1962, when they were extended to ten cars.
 With the opening of the 1964 New York World's Fair, trains were lengthened to eleven cars.

-As part of the 2015–2019 Capital Program, the Metropolitan Transportation Authority would renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that has been delayed for several years but is slated to begin in mid-2020.
-Conditions at these stations were among the worst of all stations in the subway system.
+As part of the 2015–2019 Capital Program, the MTA announced plans to renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that had been delayed for several years.
+Conditions at these stations were reported to be among the worst of all stations in the subway system.
+The Manhattan-bound platform at the 52nd Street station will close for renovation starting winter 2025, followed by the closure of the Flushing-bound platform.
+On June 23, 2025, the Manhattan-bound platform closed for renovations until early 2026.